ibmecod/bluemix-spiceworks-starter/README.md

 This simple  Node.js IBM Bluemix application illustrates how to extend [Spiceworks Developer Edition](http://spiceworks.github.io/developers.spiceworks.com/downloads/) with an [IBM Bluemix](https://console.ng.bluemix.net/?cm_mmc=IBMEcoDWW-_-IIC-_-BluemixDay-_-BluemixDayAAAWebpage)  application.
-This example use the Spiceworks Javascript API to pull Help Desk ticket data and then displays a summary of each ticket  in the Bluemix application.
+This example uses the Spiceworks Javascript API to pull Help Desk ticket data and then displays a summary of each ticket  in the Bluemix application.

 ## Automatic Deploy (and signup if necessary) to Bluemix
 Give it a try!
 Click the button below  and follow the prompts to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.
 Not signed up for  Bluemix already ?
 No worries, the